EyeTrackVR/EyeTrackVR-Docs/vitepress/docs/src/pages/how_to_build/protecting_cameras.md

 And you are done!
 <ImageCard :options="image_settings.camera_protect22" />

-## Best Practices When Handling Cameras Ribbons
+## Best Practices When Handling Cameras
-* Do not pull on them, this is the #1 cause of torn ribbons
+* Do not pull or jerk on the ribbon
-* Do not fold tightly or bend at < 45 deg angles if possible
+* Do not fold tightly or bend the ribbon cable sharper than ~45 degrees if possible
-* Do not expose them to sharp objects or crevices
+* Do not expose to sharp objects or crevices
-* The less wear they go through while handling or putting on/off a headset the better
+* The less wear while handling or putting on/off a headset the better

 ## Conclusion